l7mp/stunner/README.md

-There are two ways to expose the STUN/TURN ingress gateway service with STUNner: through a standard Kubernetes [`LoadBalancer` service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) (the default), or a [`NodePort` service](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport), used as a fallback if an ingress load-balancer is not available.
-In both cases the external IP address and port that WebRTC clients can use to reach STUNner from the Internet may be set dynamically by Kubernetes.
+There are two ways to expose the STUN/TURN ingress gateway service with STUNner: through a standard Kubernetes [`LoadBalancer` service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) (the default) and as a [`NodePort` service](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport), used as a fallback if an ingress load-balancer is not available.
+In both cases the external IP address and port that WebRTC clients can use to reach STUNner may be set dynamically by Kubernetes.
 (Of course, Kubernetes lets you use your own [fix IP address and domain name](https://kubernetes.io/docs/concepts/services-networking/service/#choosing-your-own-ip-address), but the default installation scripts do not support this.)
 WebRTC clients will need to learn the external IP and port somehow; this is outside the scope of STUNner, but see our [Kurento demo](#demo) for a way to communicate the STUN/TURN address and port back to WebRTC clients during user registration.

-In order to simplify the integration of STUNner with the rest of the WebRTC application, STUNner stores the dynamic IP address/port assigned by Kubernetes into the `ConfigMap` named `stunner-config` under the key `STUNNER_PUBLIC_IP` and `STUNNER_PUBLIC_PORT`.
-The Helm installation scripts take care of this automatically, however, when using the manual installation option the external IP address and port will need to be handled manually during installation.
+In order to simplify the integration of STUNner with the rest of the WebRTC services, STUNner stores the dynamic IP address/port assigned by Kubernetes into the `ConfigMap` named `stunner-config` under the key `STUNNER_PUBLIC_IP` and `STUNNER_PUBLIC_PORT`.
+Then, WebRTC applications can map this `ConfigMap` as environment variables and communicate the IP address and port back to the clients (see an [example](configuring-webrtc-clients-to-reach-stunner) below).

+The Helm installation scripts take care of setting the IP address and port automatically in the `ConfigMap`.
+However, when using the manual installation option the external IP address and port will need to be handled manually during installation.
 The below instructions simplify this process.

 After a successful installation, you should see something similar to the below: